newob79/StandardDropDowns/README.md

 ## Requirements

-- **.NET Standard 2.0** - Compatible with:
+**.NET Standard 2.0** - Compatible with:

 - .NET Framework 4.6.1+
 - .NET Core 2.0+
 - .NET 5, 6, 7, 8+
 - Xamarin
 - MAUI

 ## Contributing

 Contributions are welcome!
 Please feel free to submit a Pull Request.
 For major changes, please open an issue first to discuss what you would like to change.

 Areas for contribution:
-- Additional data sets (languages, currencies, time zones, etc.)
+- Additional data sets (languages, currencies, etc.)
 - Localization support
 - Additional builder methods
 - Bug fixes and improvements